streamsend-io/docsify/overview.md

 ## Why Stream Files?

-Sometimes it make more sense to stream a file rather than to send a file using file-send utilities (such as mv, cp, scp, ftp or curl).
+Sometimes it make more sense to _stream_ a file rather than to _send_ a file using file-send utilities such as mv, cp, scp, ftp or curl.

-- Stream files as data-chunks, that fit inside the Kafka message limit for your cluster.
-Kafka is fast, and massively parallel: produce as many chunks as needed to stream a file of any size
+- _Kafka TCO_: files alongside events: files share the same data plumbing as events
-- The Kafka protocol uses automatic-retry to ensure that all data is sent, even when network failures occur
+- _Robust_: the streaming protocol uses automatic-retry to ensure that all data is sent, even on unreliable networks
-- Create a Data Funnel where many Uploaders stream data to one Downloader
-- Mirror files to multiple locations via a Kafka topic by starting multiple Downloaders
-- Flexible configuration for strong encryption and compression
+- _Secure_: flexible configuration using strong encryption ciphers
+- _Efficient_: multiple built-in compression algorithms, use of zero-copy
-- Virtually unlimited parallel scalability for data uploaders and downloaders
+- _Scalable_: virtually unlimited parallel scalability for data uploaders and downloaders
-- Leverage Apache Kafka with its vibrant open source development community

 ## Key Use Cases

 ### Files Alongside Events

-Use Kafka for more: now you can use the Kafka pipes that send microservice-events to also send file-chunk events, using the same client & server infrastructure; the same authentication, authorisation, quotas, network bandwidth, scaling and observability.
+Use Kafka for more: now you can use the Kafka data pipes that send microservice-events to also send file-chunk events, using the same client & server infrastructure; the same authentication, authorisation, quotas, network bandwidth, scaling and observability.

 Beneficial for event-driven industries that also send files: manufacturing, retail, automotive, airlines.